tc39/proposal-shadowrealm/explainer.md

 Realms are complementary to stronger isolation mechanisms such as Workers and cross-origin iframes.
 They are useful for contexts where synchronous execution is an essential requirement, e.g., emulating the DOM for integration with third-party code.
 Realms avoid often-prohibitive serialization overhead by using a common heap to the surrounding context.

 JavaScript modules are associated with a global object and set of built-ins.
-Realms contain their own separate module graph which runs in the context of that Realm, so that a full JavaScript development experience is available
+Realms contain their own separate module graph which runs in the context of that Realm, so that a full JavaScript development experience is available, and so Realms can execute code when `eval` is disabled by CSP.

 ## <a name='APITypeScriptFormat'></a>API (TypeScript Format)